Mountain biking: Urban/Street

 Urban/Street is essentially the same as urban BMX (or Freestyle BMX), in which riders perform tricks by riding on/over man-made objects.
-The bikes are the same as those used for Dirt Jumping, having 24" or 26" wheels.
-Also, they are very light, many in the range of 25–30 lb, and are typically hardtails with between 0-100 millimeters of the front suspension.
+The bikes are the same as those used for Dirt Jumping, having 24-inch or 26-inch wheels.
+Also, they are very light, many in the range of 25–30 lb, and are typically hardtails with between 0–100 millimeters of the front suspension.
 As with Dirt Jumping and Trials, style and execution are emphasized.